wayneIBM/vpc-on-classic/vpc-cli-reference.md

 **Options**

 - `FLOATING_IP`: ID of the floating IP.
-- `--force, -f`: Release without confirmation.
+- `--force, -f`: Force the operation without confirmation.

 ---